Zu Content springen

 • Advanced OpenFOAM users developing custom solvers

-Holger Marschall, Chief Product & Innovation Officer, will intruduce you to Unified Multiphysics Modeling - From Concept to Scalable Execution
+Holger Marschall, Chief Product & Innovation Officer and Constantin Habes, C++/CFD Developer will intruduce you to Unified Multiphysics Modeling - From Concept to Scalable Execution

 Dr.-Ing. habil.
 Holger Marschall